bignimz/bignimz/README.md

 ### Hi there 👋

-I'm a Passionate Full Stack Software Developer with a passion to help startup businesses transition their businesses online through well designed, responsive and scalable solutions that are future-proof using latest design trends and technology.
+I'm a Full Stack Software Developer with a passion to help startup businesses transition their businesses online through well designed, responsive and scalable solutions that are future-proof using latest design trends and technology.

 # Languages & Tools I Use
 <br>